BlackCoder56/gpt/readme.md

 ```
 is_palandrome.py
-    Checks if string is the in backward as forword
+    Checks if string is the same in backward as forword
     Ignores punctuations, spances and Capitalizations

 ```